Josh-Cena/eslint-config-jc/docs/eslint-base/operators.md

 - Severity: error
 - Configuration:
-  - Check logical expressions too (`"enforceForLogicalOperands": true`)
+  - Check logical expressions too (`enforceForInnerExpressions: true`)

 Do not cast to booleans when values are already in a boolean context.